symbolicdata/symbolicdata.github.io/CASN.markdown

 The general architecture of such a network rests on three pilars:

--   A *common global database*, i.e., a distributed network of nodes that provide local information based on Linked Data principles,
+-   A *common global database*, i.e., a distributed network of nodes that provide local information based, best served at [Linked Data standards](https://en.wikipedia.org/wiki/Linked_data),
 -   *Channels* to harvest and maintain such local information on special topics, and
 -   *Views* to integrate such harvested information into your favourite web site.

-At the long run we plan to build up such a CASN using the architectural concepts of a [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp and Natanael Arndt (U Leipzig).
+At the long run we plan to build up such a CASN using the architectural concepts of a [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by the [AKSW group](http://aksw.org) at U Leipzig.
 A first implementation of these concepts is under development within the [Xodx project](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

 #### Current State

-For first steps in such a direction we

--   started the *CASN SD subproject*,
--   set up a *non public git repo* (due to privacy reasons, since a Social Network maintains also private data) for both data and tools,
--   operate another *Virtuoso based RDF data store* and a *[second OntoWiki](http://symbolicdata.org/casn) instance* to display the public part of our CASN data
--   and a *[second SPARQL Endpoint](http://symbolicdata.org:8891/sparql)* to explore that data.

-For the moment the CASN data base contains different RDF graphs within the namespace <symbolicdata.org/casn/>, in particular
+With SymbolicData Release 3.1 (Jan 2016) we reorganized the experimental CASN structure and shut down the separate RDF store and SPARQL endpoint for the CASN structure.

+-   Part of that RDF store (past and upcoming conferences) was included into our [main SymbolicData RDF store](http://symbolicdata.org/Data) and this are available at Linked Data standards.
+-   Several applications specific to the German Fachgruppe use RDF data at the [CASN node of the German CA Fachgruppe](http://www.fachgruppe-computeralgebra.de/rdf/).
+Additionally this data is publicly available for remote applications but there is no RDF store, hence also no Linked Data.
+-   Additional RDF data at the [CASN node of the SymbolicData Project](http://symbolicdata.org/rdf).
+This data is publicly available for remote applications but not yet used in applications.

+The *current CASN data base* contains different RDF graphs within the namespace <symbolicdata.org/Data/> that are available at Linked Data standards from our central RDF store <http://symbolicdata.org/Data> and also as files from our [RDF upload area](http://symbolicdata.org/RDFData/).
+Additional data are supplied by different partners that run CASN nodes to provide own publicly available RDF based data for remote applications without running an RDF store, hence also no Linked Data.

+The [main SymbolicData RDF store](http://symbolicdata.org/Data) provides in particular this data:

--   the RDF Graph <http://symbolicdata.org/casn/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace with **sd:UpcomingConference** instances
+-   The RDF Graph <http://symbolicdata.org/Data/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/Data/Conference/> namespace with **sd:UpcomingConference** instances
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the German CA Fachgruppe.
+    -   Learn more about that code from the *casn-plugin* directory in our *github web repo* at <https://github.com/symbolicdata/web>
-    -   Past conferences are moved in a slightly edited form to the RDF Graph <http://symbolicdata.org/casn/PastConferences/> for reference.
+-   Past conferences are provided in the RDF Graph <http://symbolicdata.org/Data/PastConferences/> for reference - <symbolicdata.org/Data/Conference/> namespace with **sd:PastConference** instances
+    -   Both are includes into the [SymbolicData CASN demo site](http://symbolicdata.org/info)
+    -   Learn more about that code from the *info* directory in our *github web repo* at <https://github.com/symbolicdata/web>
+-   Information about people working in CA (mainly extracted from program committee and invited speakers lists in conference announcements)
+    -   the RDF Graph <http://symbolicdata.org/Data/People/> with names and affiliations - <symbolicdata.org/Data/Person/> namespace with **sd:Person** instances
+    -   the RDF Graph <http://symbolicdata.org/Data/ZBMathPeople/> with links to the author disambiguation system of the Zentralblatt (common effort with Wolfram Sperber)
+    -   the RDF Graph <http://symbolicdata.org/Data/PersonalProfiles/> with links to personal FOAF profiles with more information about the person.
+This information is maintained either by the person itself or by the maintainer of one of the local CASN nodes.
+    -   All to be added to the [SymbolicData CASN demo site](http://symbolicdata.org/info)

+The [local CASN node of the German CA Fachgruppe](http://www.fachgruppe-computeralgebra.de/rdf/) provides this data:

--   the RDF Graph <http://www.fachgruppe-computeralgebra.de/rdf/CAR-Beitraege.rdf> with information about articles in the CA-Rundbrief
+-   The RDF Graph <http://www.fachgruppe-computeralgebra.de/rdf/CAR-Beitraege.rdf> with information about articles in the CA-Rundbrief

-    -   Entries of type sd:Reference are composed based on the [dcterms ontology](http://dublincore.org/documents/dcmi-terms/).
+- <www.fachgruppe-computeralgebra.de/rdf/CAR/> namespace with instances of type sd:Reference based on the [dcterms ontology](http://dublincore.org/documents/dcmi-terms/).

-    -   The information is extracted using the [EasyRdf PHP library](http://www.easyrdf.org/) to be [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the German CA Fachgruppe.
+-   -   The information is extracted using the [EasyRdf PHP library](http://www.easyrdf.org/) to be [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the German CA Fachgruppe.
--   the RDF Graph <hhttp://www.fachgruppe-computeralgebra.de/rdf/WorkingGroups.rdf> with information about German CA working groups and related people
-    -   Groups - instances of **sd:WorkingGroup** and **foaf:Group** - are related to affiliations - instances of **org:FormalOrganization** - by the predicate **org:subOrganizationOf**.
-    -   People are referenced as <symbolicdata.org/Data/Person/> instances by predicate **org:hasMember**.
-    -   The information is extracted using the [EasyRdf PHP library](http://www.easyrdf.org/) to be [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the German CA Fachgruppe.
--   the RDF Graph <http://symbolicdata.org/casn/SPP-Projekte/> with information about CA projects within the SPP 1489
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/projekte/) in the Wordpress based site of the German CA Fachgruppe.
--   the RDF Graph <http://symbolicdata.org/casn/Dissertationen/> with informations about dissertations in CA - <symbolicdata.org/casn/Dissertation/> namespace with **bibo:Thesis** instances.
-    -   uses standard predicates dcterms:creator (value: URI in SD-Person), dcterms:title, dcterms:date, bibo:degree from the [bibo ontology](http://bibliontology.com).
-    -   more predicates: sd:hasSupervisor, sd:hasReviewer(value: URI in SD-Person)
-    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/dissertationen/) in the Wordpress based site of the German CA Fachgruppe.
--   the RDF Graph <http://symbolicdata.org/casn/ConferenceReports/> with conference reports as published in the CA Rundbrief (in progress)
--   the RDF Graph <http://symbolicdata.org/casn/News/> with (few so far) Semantic Annotations to news from different online resources in the **sioc:BlogPost** format.

 #### CASN and CA People - Local FOAF User Profiles